Informative Note

 The VAT group regime is optional and, once opted for, must be followed for a minimum period of three years.

-After this three-year period ends, the dominant entity terminates the VAY group by filing a declaration of changes during January of any subsequent year, with effect from the tax period beginning in that month.
+After this three-year period ends, the dominant entity may terminate the VAT group regime by filing a declaration of changes during January of any subsequent year, with effect from the tax period beginning in that month.

 The VAT group regime also terminates automatically if the financial, economic, and organisational eligibility requirement cease to be met.